laravel-enso/permissions/README.md

 ### Under the Hood

 - inside `web.php` there is a route for each action within the application, and each route has the `name` attribute defined
-- for each route where we need to have authorization checks, we must define a permission, permission which need to have the same name as the route
+- for each route where we need to have authorization checks, we must define a permission, permission which needs to have the same name as the route
 - routes and groups are nested, the resulting name looking something like `group1.group2...route`
 - for each request we check the existence of the link between the user's role and the permission for the request's route
 - permissions' attributes: